-A concern of our meta-analysis includes the potential for uncontrolled confounding.
-Although most estimates in the individual studies were adjusted for relevant confounders, meta-analysis of observational associations can be biased due to residual confounding.
-Most notably, chronic infections with hepatitis virus B and C are strong liver cancer risk factors and account for >70% of liver cancers worldwide [3, 4].
-Very little data from prospective settings are available from populations with high hepatocellular carcinoma incidence and a greater contribution of chronic hepatitis infection [10].
-Accordingly, due to the potential for residual confounding by unmeasured confounders in several of the individual studies, we performed sensitivity analysis to quantify the extent to which associations across studies were robust to unmeasured confounding.
-We found that a modestly strong unobserved confounder, with a 1.99-fold increase of the risk of the exposure or outcome, would suffice to explain away the mean HR of 0.75.
-A confounder strength of a 1.49-fold increased risk of exposure and outcome would suffice to render the estimate statistically non-significant.
-Individuals with HBV and HCV infections show a 15- to 20-fold increase in the risk of HCC compared to sero-negative individuals [51], indicating the potential for unobserved confounding by hepatitis virus infection to account for the observed association between physical activity and liver cancer risk.
-Selection bias with a 1.58-fold increased risk for unaccounted for selection variables. would be sufficient to shift the observed HR to the null.
-Thus, a potential role for chronic hepatitis infection and other unobserved confounders and selection factors (such as lack of access to medical care or adverse socioeconomic conditions association with cohort participation) remains to bias the observed association of physical activity and liver cancer risk.
+outcome, would suffice to explain away the mean hazard ratio of 0.75.
+A confounder strength of a 1.49-fold increased risk of exposure and outcome would suffice to render the estimate statistically nonsignificant.
+Individuals with hepatitis B virus and hepatitis C virus infections show a 15- to 20-fold increase in the risk of hepatocellular carcinoma compared with seronegative individuals (51), indicating the potential for unobserved confounding by hepatitis virus infection to account for the observed association between physical activity and liver cancer risk.
+Selection bias with a 1.58-fold increased risk for unaccounted for selection variables would be sufficient to shift the observed hazard ratio to the null.
+Thus, a potential role for chronic hepatitis infection and other unobserved confounders and selection factors (such as lack of access to medical care or adverse socioeconomic conditions associated with cohort participation) remains to bias the observed association of physical activity and liver cancer risk.

-Limitations of our meta-analysis include that individual studies relied on selfreported measures of physical activity, which may introduce measurement error and potentially biased effect estimates.
-Self-reported measures of activity may be affected by mood states, social desirability or cognitive biases that also may affect liver cancer liability.
+Limitations of our meta-analysis include that individual studies relied on self-reported measures of physical activity, which may introduce measurement error and potentially biased effect estimates.
+Self-reported measures of activity may be affected by mood states, social desirability, or cognitive biases that also may affect liver cancer liability.
 However, a majority of the studies used physical activity questionnaires that underwent rigorous validation against objective measures of energy expenditure and cardiorespiratory fitness.
-A further concern is that assessments of type, duration and intensity of physical activity differed somewhat by study.
+A further concern is that assessments of type, duration, and intensity of physical activity differed somewhat by study.
 In addition, not all studies assessed moderate and vigorous physical activities separately.
-Since the majority of the included studies reported risk estimates for high versus low levels of physical activity, we could not examine intensities of physical activity required to reduce liver cancer risk using dose-response meta-analysis.
-Finally, only one included study [10] reported effect estimates on types of hepatobiliary cancers, which precluded analyses by cancer subtype.
+Because the majority of the included studies reported risk estimates for high vs low levels of physical activity, we could not examine intensities of physical activity required to reduce liver cancer risk using dose-response meta-analysis.
+Finally, only one included study (10) reported effect estimates on types of hepatobiliary cancers, which precluded analyses by cancer subtype.